shruti8766/porsche-bootstrap-website/README.md

      porsche-bootstrap-website/
      │
      ├── index.html          # Main HTML file with all sections
-     ├── README.md          # This file
+     └── README.md          # This file
-     └── assets/            # Images and resources (external CDN used)
 ________________________________________________________________________________________________________________________________________________
 🚀 How to Run

-Clone this repository
+1] Clone this repository

     git clone https://github.com/yourusername/porsche-bootstrap-website.git

-    Open index.html in your web browser
+2] Open index.html in your web browser

-That's it!
+3] That's it!
 No build process needed 🎉
 ________________________________________________________________________________________________________________________________________________
 🎨 Design Philosophy

 I chose Porsche as my theme because, like my coding journey, it represents precision, evolution, and the pursuit of excellence.
 The black theme reflects the sophistication I'm striving for in my development skills.

 Every section of this website teaches me something new: